asircar/BestFitFulfillment/README.md

  ----------------
  - Data structure chosen for order is Order.java
  - Data structure for Warehouse is Warehouse.java
+ - Data structure for output is Consignment.java
+ - The data structures are kept in the data package
  - The above data structures are in strict coherence to the given problem statement
+ - The orders and warehouses data is expected as JSON input and the output is also a JSON
+ - Input maps to the class FulfillmentRequest.java
+ - Output maps to the class FulfillmentResponse.java
- - The data is created in the class CreateDataAndRun and it calls fulfill method of the FulfillmentService class by passing the orders and the warehouses
+ - The endpoint invokes the fulfill method of FulfillmentService
  - Orders are iterated and each order is passed along with the list of warehouses to the calculateFitness method
  - calculateFitness method iterates over each warehouse and sends the order and warehouse to calculateFitnessOfWarehouseForOrder
  - calculateFitnessOfWarehouseForOrder calculates the percentage of the order fulfilled by the particular warehouse and updates the perecentFulfilled attribute in Warehouse class
  - The warehouses are then sorted based on descending order of percentFulfilled
  - The order along with the sorted warehouse is then passed to the fillOrder method
- - fillOrder method fulfills the order and updates the warehouse inventory along with population of the FulfillmentData object which is used to display the output
+ - fillOrder method fulfills the order and updates the warehouse inventory along with population of the response object which is used to display the output

  Assumptions
  -----------